Why megabanks are seeing the value in new branches

 Major banks like Bank of America, JPMorgan Chase and Wells Fargo have used these customer cues to redesign or consolidate existing branches, and are looking to new markets for expansion opportunities.

-Achim Griesel, president of the consultancy Haberfeld, said that his firm's research shows that 90% of account openings from new households still happen in branches.
+Achim Griesel, president of the consultancy Haberfeld, said his firm's research shows that 90% of account openings from new households still happen in branches.
 Those accounts tend to be stickier and hold higher balances, he said.

 "I don't think that number would be as high for a Chase or Bank of America," Griesel said.
 "But I still think it's a significantly high number — that if they want to keep growing, they can't ignore that channel."

-JPMorgan — which has more U.S. branches than any other bank, at around 4,900, per S&P — is on track to open about 150 branches annually, the CEO of the company's consumer and community banking unit said last year.
+JPMorgan — which has more U.S. branches than any other bank, at about 4,900, per S&P — is on track to open about 150 branches annually, the CEO of the company's consumer and community banking unit said last year.

 In JPMorgan's legacy markets, its market share is 20% to 25%, JPMorgan President and Chief Operating Officer Daniel Pinto said at an industry conference earlier this month.
-But the money-center bank sees a big retail opportunity in geographies where it hasn't operated as long, he said.
+But the money-center bank sees a big retail opportunity in geographies where it hasn't operated as long, Pino said.

 "Essentially the strategy is to use the branch network to capture the trillions of dollars of money that is being managed by someone else — of clients that have their primary account with us," Pinto said.

-But Chief Financial Officer Michael Santomassimo said at a conference this month that the San Francisco-based bank has been hiring and investing in high-deposit markets, and should "start to see some more growth come out of that as we go."
+But Chief Financial Officer Michael Santomassimo said at a conference this month that the San Francisco-based bank has been hiring and investing in high-deposit markets and should "start to see some more growth come out of that as we go."

 Wells is also aiming to use its locations as a boon for its wealth management business, Santomassimo said.